 Salary potential and job opportunities typically are affected by a number of factors, including a candidate’s educational attainment and professional experience, as well as by regional market conditions.

-A bachelor’s degree in a discipline such as healthcare administration or business administration is a typical requirement for employment as a healthcare administrator.
+A bachelor’s degree in healthcare administration or business administration is a typical requirement for employment as a healthcare administrator.
 Coursework may include organization and management within the medical field, accounting and budgeting practices, strategic planning, law and ethics, and health economics.

 The BLS identifies a set of fundamental competencies that healthcare administrators should possess, including the ability to analyze complex information, organize varied tasks, lead and motivate staff members, and communicate clearly with other professionals.